 Boss Room uses RPCs to send movement inputs.

 NetworkVariables, you just want to blast your inputs to the server.
-Since Boss Room is not a twitch shooter, we send inputs as reliable
+Since Boss Room isn't a twitch shooter, it sends inputs as reliable

-RPCs without worrying about the additional latency an input loss would add.
+RPCs without worrying about the latency an input loss would add.

-GameObject that is replicated over time.
-Since this object's movements are slow, we made the choice to use state (via the NetworkTransform) to replicate this ability's status, in case a client connected while the arrow was flying.
+GameObject that's replicated over time.
+Since this object's movements are slow, the Boss Room development team decided to use state (via the

-RPC instead, for example the Mage's projectile attack.
-Since it is expected for that projectile to be quick, we are not affected by the few milliseconds where a newly connected client could miss the projectile and we save on bandwidth having to manage a replicated object.
-Instead a single RPC is sent to trigger the FX client side.
+RPC instead (for the Mage's projectile attack).
+Since the Mage's projectile fires quickly, the player experience isn't affected by the few milliseconds where a newly connected client might miss the projectile.
+In fact, it helps Boss Room save on bandwidth when managing a replicated object.
+Instead, Boss Room sends a single RPC to trigger the FX client side.

 RPC to set a breakable object as broken and play the appropriate visual effects.
-Applying our "should that information be replicated when a player joins the game mid-game" rule of thumb, we used
+Applying the "replicate information when a player joins the game mid-game" rule of thumb, the Boss Room development team used

-OnValueChanged callback on those values to play our visual effects, as well as an initial check when spawning the NetworkBehaviour.
+OnValueChanged callback on those values to play the visual effects (and an initial check when spawning the

 The visual changes:

-Error when connecting after imps have died: The following is a small gotcha we encountered while developing Boss Room.
+Error when connecting after imps have died: The following is a small gotcha the Boss Room development team encountered while developing Boss Room.
 Using

 OnValueChanged, you still need to make sure you initialize your values when spawning for the first time.

-OnValueChanged will not be called when connecting for the first time, only for the subsequent value changes.
+OnValueChanged isn't called when connecting for the first time, only for the next value changes.

-RPCs, we would need to keep a list of
+RPCs, Boss Room would need to keep a list of

 RPCs to send to connecting players to ensure they get the latest hit point values for each object.
 Keeping a list of